-BTEC National: Distinction, Merit, Merit (DMM) from a social science related BTEC Extended Diploma Access Diploma: Pass Plus: GSCE (A - C) in English Language and Mathematics Consideration will be given to recognizing prior learning based on professional experience or other certified learning.
-A minimum IELTS score of 6.5 overall, with at least 5.5 in each element.
-TOEFL score of 90 with at least 22 in Reading, 21 in Listening, 23 in Speaking and 21 in Writing.
-Disclosure and Barring Services (DBS) clearance may be required for participation in some modules.
-This will be applied for at the start of the relevant modules rather than at the beginning of the course programme.
-Programme Accredited by: n/a QAA Subject Benchmark Statements: Criminology, Sociology Approved Variants: There are no variants.
+BTEC National: from a social scienc BTE Access Diploma: C Extended Diploma.
+Pass.
+Plus: GCSE Maths and English grade A - C (or comparable numeric score under the newly reformed GCSE gradings). e given to recognized prior learning onal experience or other certified A minimum IELTS score of 6.5 overall, with r below 5.5., TOEFL score of 90 with at le Reading, 21 in Listening, 23 in Speaking Writing. be required for part be applied for at the ring Services (DBS) clearance may icipation in some modules.
+This will start of the relevant modules rather og of the course programme.
+Programme Accredited by: n/a QAA Subject Benchmark Statements: Criminology; Psych ology Approved Variants: None.
 Is this Higher or Degree Apprenticeship course?